-FIGURE 45.
+FIGURE 46.
 Stanford Bunny with Gouraud shading, diffuse only (left) and specular (right)

-Figure 46 illustrates what happens.
+Figure 47 illustrates what happens.
 There is one normal vector in each vertex.
 Since we want to simulate a curved surface, these vectors are not necessarily parallel.
 For each vertex, lighting is calculated with its surface normal.
 Then these light values are interpolated over the surface.

-FIGURE 46.
-Gouraud shading, calculate light at vertices, interpolate shades

-Gouraud shading was the method of choice for many years.
-After GPUs became commonplace in the late 90's, Gouraud shading came for free with the hardware, but since programmable shaders arrived, the world has turned to the higher quality of Phong shading.
+FIGURE 47.
+Gouraud shading, calculate light at vertices, interpolate shades grammable shaders arrived, the world has turned to the higher quality of Phong shading.
 Even so, Gouraud shading is the fastest method.
 Thus it is often used despite being the second-class shading.
 Thus, Gouraud shading is: